karthikbadam/PolyChrome/README.md

 ###How to install and run:

-- PolyChrome has numerous dependencies, but thanks to node.js, there can all be installed through a single command.
+- PolyChrome has numerous dependencies, but thanks to node.js, they can all be installed with a single command.
 Open the PolyChrome folder in your command prompt or terminal and type in:

     * npm install

 - This should take care of the dependencies.
 Note that PolyChrome is built to use [Express](http://expressjs.com/), a web application framework for node.js.

-- Now, PolyChrome can be run using:
+- Now, you can run PolyChrome using:

     * node polychrome-server.js